Banknote and Coin DecreesPrint

 Exchange of forint banknotes and coins:

-- exchange of forint banknotes and coins withdrawn from circulation to forint banknotes and coins of the same denomination by the credit institutions and the post office within the deadline stipulated in Article 23 (3) of the Central Bank Act;
+- exchange of forint banknotes and coins withdrawn from circulation to forint banknotes and coins of the same denomination by credit institutions and the post within the deadline stipulated in Article 23 (3) of the Central Bank Act and their depositing to accounts through banknote depositing and recycling machines in branches that do not have a cash office;

 Handling of suspected counterfeit banknotes and coins